danielerapati/2years-oncall/PITCHME.md

 Note:
 this is a talk about carrying a pager, being available to respond in case something breaks, being on call.
-If you are a devops or a developer you might already know something about it and if you are a data engineer I am going to make a case for why you should care about this.
+If you are a devops or a developer you might already know something about this argument and if you are a data engineer I am going to make a case for why you should care about this.

 But I also talk quite seriously about a tv series and there is an embarrassingly high number of pictures of my cats.